 or gesture, or select a specific behavior.
 The apparent emotions

-of an AVC and the way it reacts are what give it the appearance of
+of a VAC and the way it reacts are what give it the appearance of

 a living being with needs and desires.
-Without them, an
+Without them, a VAC would just

-3. The Impact of Research On Autonomous Virtual
+3. The Impact of Research on Virtual and Artificial Characters

 Behavior Planning.
 Behavior planning involves